For People with BAG3 DCM: The UPBEAT trial

 In the UPBEAT clinical trial, all participants receive a one-time IV infusion of AFTX-201 at a dose that has been considered safe and efficacious based on preclinical studies.
 Patients are evaluated for benefit to AFTX-201 treatment and for any side effects.
 The evaluations are done a few times in the one year after the infusion typically on an outpatient basis (meaning not in the hospital).
 The visits are more frequent in the first week after the AFTX-201 dose is administered and much less in the last nine months of the clinical trial.

 The UPBEAT clinical trial is designed with input from patients, physician experts for BAG3 DCM, and regulators, and informed by the preclinical studies completed in animals.
 An independent safety committee of experts in BAG3 DCM and gene therapy has been set up to prioritize the safety of trial participants.
-The UPBEAT clinical trial is available at a number of institutions across the U.S. The names of trial sites are updated on a rolling basis at clinicaltrials.gov (Intervention/Treatment: AFTX-201) and via the company, Affinia (clinicaltrials@affiniatx.com).
+The UPBEAT clinical trial is available at a number of institutions across the U.S. and Canada.
+The names of trial sites are updated on a rolling basis at clinicaltrials.gov (Intervention/Treatment: AFTX-201) and via the company, Affinia (clinicaltrials@affiniatx.com).

 Will patients have to pay to participate in the UPBEAT trial?